 Car Accidents Caused By Road Hazards

-The Los Angeles personal injury attorneys at Salamati Law have a reputation for winning car accident cases, even if no other vehicle was involved.
+The Los Angeles car accident attorneys at Salamati Law have a reputation for winning car accident cases, even if no other vehicle was involved.
 Motor vehicle accidents are not always as cut-and-dry as they seem.
 Road hazards pose a threat to our local motorcyclists, in particular, but also affect big trucks hauling cargo and passenger vehicles alike.
 Even the most alert drivers are sometimes blindsided by falling objects from another vehicle or a poorly maintained construction zone.

 Did you know that poorly designed intersections have cost the City of Los Angeles millions of dollars in litigation?
 Los Angeles Magazine reports that a prominent Northrop Grumman scientist was killed while traveling just 35 mph when a car turned left at a notoriously flawed intersection at Cabrillo and Summerland in northwest San Pedro.
 Lawmakers had twice considered fixing the blind corner, but ultimately failed to take action.
 After the motorcyclist’s death, a stop sign was added, but it was too late for his grieving family members.
 A sympathetic jury found the city liable and handed down a $23.7 million award.

 Hazardous road conditions cause car accidents

 - Animals – dead or alive

 - Fallen tree or rocks

 - Loose asphalt, rough edges, and poor road maintenance